 How early should you arrive to Cathedral Rock trailhead?
 We would advise arriving to the trailhead parking lot before first light if you want a realistic chance at getting a spot.

 About two hours after sunrise, the lot will free up when sunrise hikers return.
 But the window is small and by 10am the lot here is full all day with lines of cars waiting to swoop.

-We tried to park at Cathedral Rock Trail for a sunset hike at around 3pm in December 2021.
+We tried to park at Cathedral Rock Trail for a sunset hike at around 3pm during our visit to Sedona in December.
 Back O Beyond road was essentially a long snaking line of traffic and we gave it 10 minutes to see if it would move.

 Before we had chance to decide, a police car arrived and ushered the entire line of traffic off the road.